 Being already active in industry, IRNAS can serve as a link for transition from the scientific stage, towards industrial applications and marketing.
 This, we believe, highly enriches the PhD experience and serves as an excellent starting position for future development for every researcher.

 Our team is based in Maribor, Slovenia and vacancies are primarily aimed at locals as we wish to optimize the creative interaction between the team, but anyone from anywhere is welcome to apply.
 The below listed positions are currently open, however at any time you are welcome to get in touch via email if you would like to collaborate with us.

-We are looking for outstanding electronics developers to work on open source open hardware systems for optical communications, control systems and other embedded devices, working primarily with Arduino environment, ARM devices and CPLD/FPGA systems.
+We are also always looking for outstanding electronics developers to join our team in Maribor, Slovenia to work on open source open hardware systems for optical communications, control systems and other embedded devices, working primarily with Arduino environment, ARM devices and CPLD/FPGA systems.

 We're always looking for oustanding mechanical engineers, who are going to develop CNC machines (3D printers, CNC mill, plasma,...) and other open hardware systems.